 ( Editor’s note: Rouse & Suay now have a family and moved back to Nashville in the States not so long ago)

-24/7 VALENCIA REVIEW (ARCHIVES) OF JOSH ROUSE ALBUM ‘SUBTÍTULO’
+24/7 VALENCIA REVIEW OF JOSH ROUSE ALBUM ‘SUBTÍTULO’

-Having upped sticks from Nashville and moved to Altea in Spain, it’s perhaps not surprising that there is a Bossa Nova vibe on some of the tracks of his latest album.
-Recording in España last summer was, by all accounts, a relaxed affair …with a swimming pool and three hour lunches being enjoyed by the band and stalwart producer, Brad Jones.
+Having upped sticks from Nashville and moved to Altea in Spain, it’s perhaps not surprising that there is a Bossa Nova vibe on some of the tracks of this album.
+Recording in España during the summer was, by all accounts, a relaxed affair …with a swimming pool and three hour lunches being enjoyed by the band and stalwart producer, Brad Jones.
 That ‘tranquilo’ vibe seeps through every track, making it sound all so easy.

 ‘Quiet Town’ (where interesting people with good conversation pass the time and nothing much goes on but it’s a great life) sums up where Josh is at on this album.
 He is a singer/songwriter at peace with himself.
 Rouse is not aiming to break the mould with experimentation or overblown production.
 He hits the spot on virtually every number with catchy verses, strong choruses and great hooks, baby.
 There are plenty of picked guitars, some funky percussion and lush strings, reflecting his love of 70s Easy-listening pop.